xolariansky/covidapi/README.md

-## covidapi
+## covidapi [DRAFT]

-A specification on a "common ground" for multiple covid-contact-...-apps.
+A specification on a "common ground" for multiple pandemic-contact-tracking-apps.
 Providing a "unified" backend for leveraging on the larger user base.

+**the e-mail-standard for pandemic tracking**

 ### introduction
 the road so far

-After having some look into other bluetooth / code based systems I found that they are not far apart in the basic aspects.
+After having some look into several bluetooth / code based systems I found that they are not far apart in the basic aspects.
-Sometimes the different apps seemed to add a lot of additional features, though requiring a full scale adoption, leaving users no CHOICE!
+Sometimes the different apps seemed to add a lot of additional features.
+However for them to be successful they would  require a full scale adoption, making a single solution unlikely.

+Also the outlook of a single "government chosen" or a centralized tracking architecture did not appeal to me.
+In my opinion a centralized approach will never fly internationally in terms of politics and scalability. (let alone nationally)

 So after digesting all the input I created a "common ground" specification.
-As I believe only a global effort can make this worthwhile.
+As I believe only a global and cooperative effort is the way to ensure the best outcome.
-However in my opinion a centralized approach will never fly internationally in terms of politics and scalability.

 ### basic goals

 * support a federated architecture
 * distribute covid-status message to "acquaintances" without revealing your own identity
-* offer authorities the means of distributing authenticated status information
+* offer authorities the means of distributing authenticated status information, but otherwise authority agnostic
 * grant access to status-message only to the specific app/user
-* make tracking of users very difficult
+* make illicit tracking of users severely difficult

 #### side goals

 * do not hinder efficient scaling